 Education is the premise of progress, in every society, in every family.”

 Education remains at the forefront of the Foundation’s efforts to enhance the quality of life in our North Shore community.
 Indeed, 2018 has been a very exciting year.
 In January, Joan Porter offered us long-term use of 8 beautiful acres in the Wai Koa Plantation for a public charter school.
 This was our first big break in the initiative to bring a tuition-free school serving grades 7-12 to our community.
 Once the site for a school was secured, we diligently pursued our efforts to identify the proper educational entity to assist us with the model we feel would best serve our community.
 We subsequently determined that working with Big Picture Learning (BPL) will provide us with the expertise we need to build, establish, and run a high performance middle and high school on the North Shore.
 BPL is an innovative and highly successful non-profit organization that focuses on creating a community-centered educational model.
 Click here for more information.
-We will formalize our relationship with BPL for the initial package of their services before the end of this year.
+You can subscribe for regular email updates.

 Please click on the links below to go directly to an article:

 We are dedicated to bringing a better education to our North Shore children.
 To help us in that effort, please consider donating your time and talents as a volunteer or funds to help us move forward in our quest to ensure a positive learning experience for all our students.

 Sign up to receive regular updates via email: